haalven/basic-html-css/README.md

 ### what it is _not:_

+- you can not have a document with raster images or custom fonts in a single file
 - this is not a good solution for printing pages (CSS has limitations here)
 - this is semantic writing and not WYSIWIG
   - but: you can preview the document in your browser